corya0687/TrackaRep/README.md

 ##Introduction

-User generated exercise and workout database.
+Yoked is a user generated exercise and workout database.
 Users are also able to actively track exercises during an exercise and see their progress.

 ##Installation